 Restaurants get things like vegetables, liquor, canned goods, and other such things delivered regularly.
 Those boxes have to be strong to ensure the fragile contents inside don’t go crashing to the floor, making restaurants a great place to get packing boxes.
-The liquor boxes that are in abundance at bars are great for plants, last-minute odds and ends, and other things you are taking in your car that don’t require the box to be completely sealed: usually, the tops have been cut off already.
+The liquor boxes that are in abundance at bars are great for many things.
+Pack plants, last-minute odds and ends, and other things you are taking in your car that don’t require the box to be completely sealed.
+Usually, the tops have been cut off already.
 Restaurants will have things like freezer boxes of French fries, produce crates, and dry storage boxes.
-The boxes may smell like fried food (or food in general), so you probably want to avoid using them for bedding, clothes, or other items that could absorb food odors.
+Keep in mind that boxes may smell like fried food (or food in general).
+You probably want to avoid using them for bedding, clothes, or other items that could absorb food odors.

 4. Grocery Store

-Well in advance of your moving day, ask your local grocery stores when their big shipments come in and let them know you’re looking to get moving boxes.
+Well in advance of your moving day, ask your local grocery stores when their big shipments come in.
+Let them know you’re looking to get moving boxes.
 If they’re feeling generous, you’ll hit the jackpot of free used boxes!
-Banana and apple boxes are particularly useful because they are solid, but they do have gaps to allow the fruit to breathe.
-As long as they’re clean (no rotten apples!) they make great moving boxes for your bedding, or line them with a trash bag to hold your unwieldy collection of socks.
+Banana and apple boxes are particularly useful because they are solid.
+However, they do have gaps to allow the fruit to breathe.
+As long as they’re clean (no rotten apples!) they make great moving boxes for your bedding.
+Or, line them with a trash bag to hold your unwieldy collection of socks.

 Most likely you live somewhere near Walgreens, CVS, or Rite Aid.
 Find out when they receive their biggest shipments and, just like the grocery store, make a plan to stop by.
 If the manager is feeling generous, they may tell their staff you are looking to get moving boxes so they can save the best ones — and bonus, you can save them the trouble of breaking them down.
 Simply stack the small boxes into medium boxes, and medium into large, so you can fit more in your car.